Bill Bryson

-Bryson came to prominence in the United Kingdom with the publication and accompanying television series of Notes from a Small Island (1995), an exploration of Britain.
-He received widespread recognition again with the publication of A Short History of Nearly Everything (2003), a book widely acclaimed for its accessible communication of science.
-In October 2020 he announced that he had "retired" from writing books, although in 2022 he recorded an audiobook for Audible, entitled 'The Secret History of Christmas'.
+In 1995, while in the United Kingdom, Bryson authored Notes from a Small Island, an exploration of Britain.
+In 2003, he authored A Short History of Nearly Everything.
+In October 2020, he announced that he had retired from writing books.
+In 2022, he recorded an audiobook for Audible, The Secret History of Christmas.
 He has sold over 16 million books worldwide.

-Early life
+Early life and education

-Bryson was born and raised in Des Moines, Iowa, the son of Bill Bryson Sr., a sports journalist who worked for 50 years at the Des Moines Register, and Agnes Mary (née McGuire), the home furnishings editor at the same newspaper.
+Bryson was born and raised in Des Moines, Iowa, the son of Bill Bryson Sr., a sports journalist who worked for 50 years at The Des Moines Register, and Agnes Mary (née McGuire), the home furnishings editor at the same newspaper.
 His mother was of Irish descent.
 He had an older brother, Michael (1942–2012), and a sister, Mary Jane Elizabeth.
 In 2006, Bryson published The Life and Times of the Thunderbolt Kid, a humorous account of his childhood years in Des Moines.
-In 2006 Frank Cownie, the mayor of Des Moines awarded Bryson the key to the city and announced that 21 October 2006 would be "Bill Bryson, The Thunderbolt Kid, Day."
+In 2006 Frank Cownie, the mayor of Des Moines, awarded Bryson the key to the city and announced that 21 October 2006 would be "Bill Bryson, The Thunderbolt Kid, Day."

 Bryson attended Drake University for two years before dropping out in 1972, deciding instead to backpack around Europe for four months.
 He returned to Europe the following year with a high school friend, Matt Angerer (the pseudonymous Stephen Katz).
 Bryson wrote about some of his experiences from the trip in his book Neither Here nor There: Travels in Europe.

-Move to the United Kingdom
+Career

-Bryson first visited Britain in 1973 during his tour of Europe and decided to stay after landing a job working in a psychiatric hospital, the now-defunct Holloway Sanatorium in Virginia Water, Surrey.
+Bryson first visited Great Britain in 1973 during his tour of Europe and decided to stay after securing a job working in a psychiatric hospital, the now-defunct Holloway Sanatorium in Virginia Water, Surrey.
 He met a nurse there, Cynthia Billen, whom he married in 1975.
 They moved to Bryson's hometown of Des Moines, Iowa, in 1975 so Bryson could complete his degree at Drake University.
 In 1977 they settled in Britain.

 He worked as a journalist, first for the Bournemouth Evening Echo, eventually becoming chief copy editor of the business section of The Times and deputy national news editor of the business section of The Independent.

-The Brysons moved around the UK, living in Virginia Water (Surrey), Purewell (Dorset), Burton (Dorset), Kirkby Malham (North Yorkshire, in the 1980s and '90s), and the Old Rectory in Wramplingham, Norfolk (2003–2013).
+The Brysons moved around the United Kingdom, living in Virginia Water (Surrey), Purewell (Dorset), Burton (Dorset), Kirkby Malham, and the Old Rectory in Wramplingham, Norfolk (2003–2013).
 They currently live in rural Hampshire and maintain a small flat in South Kensington, London.
 From 1995 to 2003 they lived in Hanover, New Hampshire.